geuxy/FileCreator/README.md

 # Running the Project
 There's many ways to run a jar, But FileCreator wont work if you just double click on the jar.

+FileCreator was designed to only run on Command Prompt/Console.

+To launch FileCreator we need to open Command Prompt, When its open run 'cd (directory that the jar is in)' so command prompt can find the jar.
+Then run 'java -jar (jar name).jar' and it should work.